The Twilight Zone: Season 1 (1959–1960)

 With the exception of "The Chaser", the first season featured scripts written by Rod Serling, Charles Beaumont and Richard Matheson.
 The trio was responsible for 127 of the 156 episodes in the series.
-With the exception of "A World of His Own", Serling never appeared on camera during any first-season episode (as he would in future seasons), present only as a voice-over narrator.
-Serling did appear on screen in Twilight Zone promotional spots plugging the following week's episode – just not in the episodes themselves.
-These promo spots were unseen for several decades after their initial airings; while many have been released in the DVD and Blu-ray releases of The Twilight Zone, a few are lost completely and some survive only as audio tracks.
+With the exception of "A World of His Own", Serling never appeared on camera during any first-season episode, as he would in future seasons, present only as a voice-over narrator.
+Serling appeared on screen in Twilight Zone promotional spots plugging the following week's episode – just not in the episodes themselves.
+These promo spots were unseen for several decades after their initial airings.
+While many have been released in the DVD and Blu-ray releases of The Twilight Zone, a few are lost completely and some survive only as audio tracks.
 Most are available through Paramount+ when watching the full episodes.

 Many of the season's episodes proved to be among the series' most celebrated, including "Time Enough at Last", "The Monsters Are Due on Maple Street", "Walking Distance", and "The After Hours".
 The first season won Serling an unprecedented fourth Emmy Award for dramatic writing, a Producers Guild Award for Serling's creative partner Buck Houghton, a Directors Guild Award for John Brahm and the Hugo Award for best dramatic presentation.

 Bernard Herrmann's original opening theme music lasted throughout the first season.
-For the final five episodes of the season, the show's original surrealist "pit and summit" opening montage and narration was replaced by a piece featuring an eye that closed (revealing the setting sun) and shorter narration, and a truncated version of Herrmann's theme.
+For the final five episodes of the season, the show's original surrealist "pit and summit" opening montage and narration was replaced by a piece featuring an eye that closed, revealing the setting sun, and shorter narration, and a truncated version of Herrmann's theme.

 Some first-season episodes were available for decades only in a version with a pasted-on second-season opening.
 These "re-themed" episodes were prepared for airing in the summer of 1961 as summer repeats; the producers wanted to have a consistent opening for the show every week.
 During the original 1959/60 run, Herrmann's theme was used in every first-season episode.
 The first season openings for these episodes have since been restored to recent DVD and Blu-ray reissues although incorrect openings were restored on two episodes, "Mr. Denton on Doomsday" and "A Passage for Trumpet".

-Season 2 (1960–61)
+Season 2 (1960–1961)

 You're traveling through another dimension, a dimension not only of sight and sound but of mind; a journey into a wondrous land whose boundaries are that of imagination.
 That's the signpost up ahead—your next stop, the Twilight Zone.